-This set of integrated monitoring protocols are documented in a set of chapters that first describes the selection of relevant indicators for measurement of ecological recovery, then describes the sampling layout for individual sites, followed by individual chapters with sampling protocols for each ecosystem component, and finally provides information related to management of personnel and data.
+This set of integrated monitoring protocols are documented in a set of chapters that first describes the sampling layout for individual sites, followed by individual chapters with sampling protocols for each ecosystem component, and finally provides information related to management of personnel and data.
 In the current set of protocols the methodology related to selection of sites for inclusion in the long-term network of monitoring sites has not been included as this has not yet been developed, however there are plans to incorporate this information in the future.
-It is recommended that vegetation and downed woody debris (DWD) data are collected before the soil analyses in order to minimize effects of soil disturbance on the data recorded.
+It is recommended that vegetation and downed woody debris (DWD) data are collected before the soil analyses in order to minimize effects of soil disturbance on the data recorded but if this is not possible then .
 Information related to analysis of the data collected in these protocols is beyond the scope of this document.